Deducteam/lambdapi/doc/sections/options.md

 #### Confluence checking

-Confluence (and also termination) must be established for each of the considered rewriting systems contained in `lambdapi` files.
-By default,  these checks are not performed, and they must be explicitly requested.

-We provide an interface to external confluence checkers using the TRS  format.
+Lambdapi provides an option to check the confluence of the set of rewriting rules declared in a file by calling external provers using the TRS  format.
 The `--confluence <cmd>` flag specifies the confluence-checking command to  be used.
 The command is expected to behave as follows:
  - take the problem description (in `.trs` format) on its standard input,